 The pressure you apply when writing is another significant factor in personality analysis:

-- Heavy Pressure– People who write with heavy pressure tend to be decisive, assertive, and strong-willed.
+Heavy Pressure.
+People who write with heavy pressure tend to be decisive, assertive, and strong-willed.
 You are likely someone who approaches life with passion and determination.
-This could indicate a person who is highly driven, determined, and emotionally intense, as they channel their energy into everything they do.
+It could indicate a highly driven, determined, and emotionally intense person, as they channel their energy into everything they do.

-- Light Pressure– If your handwriting has a light touch, it could indicate someone sensitive, empathetic, and emotionally attuned to others.
-You may be someone who takes a more gentle approach to life and is more adaptable to changing circumstances.
+Light Pressure.
+If your handwriting has a light touch, it could indicate someone sensitive, empathetic, and emotionally attuned to others.
+You may take a more gentle approach to life and be more adaptable to changing circumstances.

 Baseline Behavior